PPUC/zedmdos/README.md

 ## zedmdos
-image with dmdserver and dmd-play on a standalone rpi4.
+image with dmdserver and dmd-play on a standalone rpi.

 ## compile

+### for rpi4
+make bcm2711-build

+### for rpi5
-make bcm2711
+make bcm2711-build

 ## burn
 - format a fat32 sdcard
-- unzip zedmdos.zip on it
+- unzip zedmdos-x.zip on it
 - configure via files in configs directory

 ## what to do next ?